 - Inattentive ADHD

-When kids with ADHD mostly struggle with attention, their challenges aren’t always recognized.
+When people with ADHD mostly struggle with attention, their challenges aren’t always recognized.
 They may just come across as shy, “daydreamy,” or off in their own world.
-But trouble with focus impacts kids in lots of ways.
+But trouble with focus impacts kids and adults in lots of ways.
+This can look like: